-You can make a one-time payment of your invoice at My eBay > Account > Payment methods for seller fees > One-time payment or via the link on your invoice.
+You can make a one-time payment of your invoice by going to One-time payment under My Account > Payment methods for Seller Fees in My eBay or via the link on your invoice.

 You can pay by PayPal, Direct Debit or credit/debit card.